Link Search Menu Expand Document

 }

-By default, the primary column is used as a qualifier, but you can also specify your custom qualifiers.
+By default, the primary column is used as a qualifier.
+Custom qualifiers can also be specified.

 var people = GetPeople(100);